Diversity flourishes at UBC: students from more than 160 countries make up our unique community!

 - If you ever feel unsafe or uncomfortable, you can get help from UBC’s campus services (emailing them would be a good starting point!)

-You belong here, whatever your identity may be.
+You belong here.
 Express your opinions, identity, and needs—and take steps to help others feel that they belong, too.
 As we dive into a new term, remember that we can all make our community a welcoming and caring place for everyone!

 Header photo credit: Jamil Rhajiak / UBC Brand & Marketing